Fatimid Caliphate: Final decline

-In 1135 al-Hafiz was pressured by the Fatimid Armenian troops into appointing Bahram, a Christian Armenian, to the office of vizier.
+In 1135, al-Hafiz was pressured by the Fatimid Armenian troops into appointing Bahram, a Christian Armenian, to the office of vizier.
 Opposition from Muslim troops forced him to leave in 1137, when Ridwan, a Sunni Muslim, was appointed vizier.
 When Ridwan began to plot the deposition of al-Hafiz, he was expelled from Cairo and later defeated in battle.
 He accepted a pardon from the caliph and remained at the palace.
 Al-Hafiz chose not to appoint another vizier, and instead took direct control of the state until his death in 1149.
 During this time, the fervor of the Isma'ili religious cause in Egypt had significantly faded, and political challenges to the caliph became more common.
 Sunni Muslims were also increasingly appointed to high posts.
 The Fatimid dynasty largely continued to survive due to the established common interests that many factions and elites had in maintaining the current system of government.

 Al-Hafiz was the last Fatimid caliph to rule directly and the last one to ascend to the throne as an adult.
 The last three caliphs, al-Zafir (r.
 1149–1154), al-Fa'iz (r.
 1154–1160), and al-Adid (r.
 1160–1171), were all children when they came to the throne.
 Under al-Zafir, an elderly Berber named Ibn Masal was initially vizier, per the instructions left by Al-Hafiz.
 The army, however, supported a Sunni named Ibn Sallar instead, whose supporters managed to defeat and kill Ibn Masal in battle.
 After negotiating with the women of the palace, Ibn Sallar was installed as vizier in 1150.
 In January 1153, the Crusader king Baldwin III of Jerusalem besieged Ascalon, the last remaining Fatimid foothold in the Levant.
 In April, Ibn Sallar was murdered in a plot organized by Abbas, his stepson, and Abbas's son, Nasr.
 As no relieving force arrived, Ascalon surrendered in August, on the condition that the inhabitants could leave safely for Egypt.
 It was on this occasion that the head of Husayn was allegedly brought from Ascalon to Cairo, where it was housed in what is now the al-Hussein Mosque.
-The next year (1154), Nasr murdered al-Zafir, and Abbas, now vizier, declared his 5-year-old son 'Isa (al-Fa'iz) the new caliph.
-The women of the palace intervened, calling on Ṭalā'i' ibn Ruzzīk, a Muslim Armenian governor in Upper Egypt, to help.
+The next year (1154), Nasr murdered al-Zafir, and Abbas, now vizier, declared his 5-year-old son Isa (al-Fa'iz) the new caliph.
+The women of the palace intervened, calling on Tala'i ibn Ruzzik, a Muslim Armenian governor in Upper Egypt, to help.
 Tala'i drove out Abbas and Nasr from Cairo and became vizier that same year.
 Afterwards he also conducted renewed operations against the Crusaders, but he could do little more than harass them by sea.
 Al-Fa'iz died in 1160 and Tala'i was assassinated in 1161 by Sitt al-Qusur, a sister of al-Zafir.
-Tala'i's son, Ruzzīk ibn Ṭalā'i', held the office of vizier until 1163, when he was overthrown and killed by Shawar, the governor of Qus.
+Tala'i's son, Ruzzik ibn Tala'i, held the office of vizier until 1163, when he was overthrown and killed by Shawar, the governor of Qus.